 This delicious Homemade Soft Whole Wheat Bread Recipe is so easy to make!
-Made with simple ingredients, this bread is packed with nutrients and full of deliciousness.
-Baked fresh, this wholesome bread can be served for breakfast or used to make scrumptious sandwiches!
-Make your own freshly-baked homemade bread today!
+Made with simple ingredients, the bread is soft and tender and is perfect for toast or sandwiches!

 This recipe for whole wheat bread has been well-used in my kitchen for the last 12 years.
 This was the recipe that hooked me into making my own bread.

-This recipe makes 7 loaves of soft, fresh bread.
-It stays fresh for days on the counter, and it freezes exceptionally well too.
+This recipe makes seven loaves of soft, fresh bread.
+It stays fresh for days on the counter, and it freezes exceptionally well, too.

-If you are looking for a quick and easy bread recipe, try my Irish Soda Bread Recipe Without Buttermilk!
+If you want a quick and easy bread recipe, try my Irish Soda Bread Recipe Without Buttermilk and Quick Homemade Biscuits With No Milk.

 Jump to: